 Paulina Nicol (ECP) described having to defend sex workers caught up in police raids which were supposed to be saving victims of trafficking.
-Yet few victims were ever found, genuine victims didn't get help and the migrant sex workers were targeted for deportation.
+Yet few victims were ever found, those that reported abuse didn't get help and migrant sex workers working consensually were targeted for deportation.
 Similarly, prosecutions for brothel-keeping made no distinction between premises with exploitative management and those where sex workers were working collectively.